utiko/Applozic-iOS-SDK/README.md

 Open source iOS Chat and Messaging SDK that lets you add real time messaging in your mobile (android, iOS) applications and website.

+Signup at https://www.applozic.com/signup.html to get the application key.

 Works for both Objective-C and Swift.

 It is a light weight Objective-C Chat SDK.